 "Oh, I didn't know I murdered someone!"
 I answered him back, furious.
 "Clark, stop acting like this!
 We all know how many times you did it to save someone and you were the one to send the Legion, after all!"

 "Because it had to be done!
 It already happened that the Legion came to us!
 I needed to send them to create the future we're living in now!
 And you of all people should know what time traveling means!
 I lost my father!"
 Clark yelled at me.

 "No, I don't!"
 Clark screamed.
 "I never did!
 I blame myself!
 It would've been an impossible choice!
 I wouldn't have been able to pick you or him and you know it!
 I never blamed you!
 I blamed myself, Jor-El and his tests!"

 "This is your fucking friend!"
 I roared, pointing at Oliver.
 "You would let him die just because of your rules?!"

-"Well, you took care of that already, didn't you?"
+"Well, you've taken care of that already, haven't you?"
 I heard Lex's voice and it was like acid.

 "What's wrong with you?"
 I turned to him when frowning.
 "What did I do that is so despicable?
 I saved a life!"

 "And there will be a consequence you might have to pay!"
 Clark was unyielding.